List of 24 Gemstones with Names, Colors, & Pictures

 When people hear Zircon, they usually think of intense sky blue.
 However, it is also offered in lovely green, dark red, yellow, brown, and orange planet tones.
 Today, one of Zircon's most popular colors is the dazzling blue and brilliant Caribbean Sea colors.

 In the Middle Ages, Zircon was claimed to help in resting, bring success, and advertise honor and wisdom in its proprietor.
-It is also the birthstone of December.

 Its beautiful color, rarity, and affordability are why it is becoming increasingly popular today.
 Some treasure collectors seek Zircon from various places, catching gems in every rainbow color—anemic (colorless), green, blue, yellow, brownish, orange, dark red, and all the colors in between.